Respiratory syncytial virus (RSV) fact sheet

 Am I at higher risk of severe illness from RSV?

+RSV can affect anyone.
 However, some people can get very sick.
 This includes:

-• children aged 2 years and under with medical conditions.
+• children aged 2 years and under with certain medical conditions.
 This could be chronic lung disease or congenital heart disease.

 • older adults, especially those with chronic heart or lung disease or weakened immune systems.

 If your child has asthma, RSV may cause a flare-up of their symptoms (asthma attack).
+People who become severely unwell may need to go to hospital to help manage their symptoms.

 How do I protect myself and others from RSV?

 The best way to reduce the risk of spreading RSV is to have good hygiene.
+If you or your child have RSV symptoms, please help protect others.

-• Stay at home if you have cold or flu symptoms and wear a mask i you need to leave home.
-Masks are not suitable for children under 2 years as they can be choking hazards.
+• Stay at home if you have cold or flu symptoms and wear a mask if you need to leave home.

 How is RSV diagnosed?